HOW TO PREPARE FOR AN ACTIVE SHOOTER

 - Empathy with individuals committing violence

-- Increase in unsolicited comments about firearms, other dangerous weapons and violent crimes
+- An increase in unsolicited comments about firearms, other dangerous weapons, and violent crimes

 - Prepare a plan of action for an active shooter in advance.